RE: Renewal of the UC President’s Postdoctoral Fellows Hiring Incentive Program

 - Fellows are to be considered for ladder-rank faculty positions effective beginning July 1, 2017 and continuing through 2019-20.

 - Fellows are not eligible if they currently hold a ladder-rank appointment at a UC campus.

-- Eligible fellows may be hired either through an open search or from targeted outreach efforts; for the latter, the Office of the President has preauthorized a waiver of recruitment for eligible candidates.
+- Eligible fellows may be hired either through an open search or from targeted outreach efforts; for the latter, a waiver of open recruitment is preauthorized for eligible candidates.

 - Salary dollars will be allocated at the Assistant Professor III level for appointments paid on the Regular professorial salary scale and at the Assistant Professor II level for appointments paid on the Business, Economics, and Engineering professorial salary scale.
 The affiliated division will assume the costs of any upgrades.

 - Hires may be made at all ranks, assistant through full; however, divisional allocation of salary dollars remains at the same assistant level.